DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberBestiaryMiscellaneous.md

 `func (o *SkyBlockProfileMemberBestiaryMiscellaneous) HasMaxKillsVisible() bool`

 HasMaxKillsVisible returns a boolean if a field has been set.

+### GetMilestonesNotifications

+`func (o *SkyBlockProfileMemberBestiaryMiscellaneous) GetMilestonesNotifications() bool`

+GetMilestonesNotifications returns the MilestonesNotifications field if non-nil, zero value otherwise.

+### GetMilestonesNotificationsOk

+`func (o *SkyBlockProfileMemberBestiaryMiscellaneous) GetMilestonesNotificationsOk() (*bool, bool)`

+GetMilestonesNotificationsOk returns a tuple with the MilestonesNotifications field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMilestonesNotifications

+`func (o *SkyBlockProfileMemberBestiaryMiscellaneous) SetMilestonesNotifications(v bool)`

+SetMilestonesNotifications sets MilestonesNotifications field to given value.

+### HasMilestonesNotifications

+`func (o *SkyBlockProfileMemberBestiaryMiscellaneous) HasMilestonesNotifications() bool`

+HasMilestonesNotifications returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)